OpenCTI-Platform/docs/docs/administration/enterprise.md

 ### Dissemination list

-Dissemination lists are email lists that are used to be send documents (pdf/html) to the right audience.
-Combined with Fintel Templates, this feature allow you to send  finished intelligence document to the appropriate list of recipients (please read [Dissemination list](../administration/dissemination-list.md).
+Dissemination lists are email lists that are used to send documents (PDF/HTML) to the right audience.
+Combined with Fintel Templates, this feature allows you to send a finished intelligence document to the appropriate list of recipients (please read [Dissemination list](../administration/dissemination-list.md).

-### Email Template
+### Email template

-Use email template to create templates of email to be sent to your users.
-Leverage this functionality to automatically send emails to the users you have created without the need of sending them credentials.
-Additionnally, you can for instance, use these templates to warn all your users of a maintenance window. (please read [Email templates](../administration/email-templates.md).
+Use an email template to create templates of emails to be sent to your users.
+Leverage this functionality to automatically send emails to the users you have created without the need to send them credentials.
+Additionally, you can, for instance, use these templates to warn all your users of a maintenance window. (please read [Email templates](../administration/email-templates.md).

 ## More to come